 I have been, and sort of still am, a cultural historian focusing on Britain in the very recent past.
-My interest was/is in the seemingly uninteresting and banal details of everyday life, what Mike Leigh calls 'the nose-picking, arse-scratching, mundane world'.
+My interest was/is in the seemingly banal and uninteresting details of the everyday, what the German critic Siegfried Kracauer calls 'a life that belongs to no one and exhausts everyone'.

-Lately I've been experimenting with a more personal and essayistic non-fiction writing, particularly in my books Shrinking Violets: The Secret Life of Shyness (2016) and First You Write a Sentence: The Elements of Reading, Writing ... and Life (2018).
+More recently I've experimented with a more personal and essayistic non-fiction writing, particularly in Shrinking Violets: The Secret Life of Shyness (2016), First You Write a Sentence: The Elements of Reading, Writing ... and Life (2018) and If You Should Fail: A Book of Solace (2020).

-Alongside my academic writing, I've written quite a lot for newspapers and magazines such as the Guardian, the Financial Times, the New Statesman, The Times, Times Higher Education, BBC History Magazine, History Today, Literary Review, the TLS and others.
+Alongside my academic writing, I've written for newspapers and magazines such as the Guardian, the Financial Times, the New Statesman, Times Higher Education, BBC History Magazine, the TLS and others.

-I'm interested in supervising PhDs in the following areas especially: postwar and contemporary British cultural history; histories and theories of everyday life; and contemporary writing, especially nonfiction.
+I'm interested in supervising PhDs in the following areas especially: postwar and contemporary British cultural history; histories and theories of everyday life; and contemporary writing, especially nonfiction and poetry.

 I blog at joemoran.net and tweet @joemoransblog